 Our executive officer's participate in benefit programs that are substantially the same as all other eligible employees of our company.
+These benefits include a matching contribution to our 401(k) plan starting January 1, 2012.

 Stock Ownership Guidelines

 We currently require our independent directors and our CEO to acquire an equity ownership interest in our common stock within five years of the date of our adoption of the policy (or five years from the date that they first became a director or CEO, as applicable) that, in the case of the independent directors is equal to five (5) times their base annual retainer, or in the case of our CEO is equal to five (5) times the CEO's current annual base salary.
 The Compensation Committee is satisfied that this level of equity ownership among our independent directors and our CEO, and the equity ownership interests of our other directors and executive officers, is sufficient to provide motivation and to align these group's interests with those of our shareholders.